Transition between laminate and ceramic tile floor.

 cut and install baseboard.
 I dont see

 any problem doing it yourself.
-We all have to start somewhere.
+We all have to start somewhere and DIY projects are the best way to learn.

 Q. What is the best approach?
 To lay the flooring planks the long way in the room,